 You can just watch people, as described above, and it is especially useful to that particular example if you can watch them insulting each other.
 It is even better if you can get them fighting with each other.
 If two texts are arguing back and forth, in effect they are asking questions of each other, and their questions are probably going to be more relevant to the concerns of their time than anything you bring with you from the present.
 Just sit back and take it in.
 Mencius or his followers slugging it out with Sywndz on the question of human nature.
+James of Alphaeus and Paul of Tarsus jabbing at each other over the question of faith versus works, and what to make of the example of Abraham.
 After a few minutes, you may say, Hmm, the rules of engagement here are not quite what I would have expected, but the issue between them seems to be . . .

 We let the natives frame the terms of their own debate, and define their own questions.
 History is not exactly a laboratory science, but it can sometimes rise to the status of a spectator sport.